nih-cfde/use-case-library-build/library/USERSTORY-63.md

 ---
-input: Raw datasets matched to identifiers and metadata from studies
+input: raw datasets matched to identifiers and metadata from studies
-output: Raw datasets matched to identifiers
+output: Raw datasets matched to metadata
-task: Match datasets to metadata
+task:  match datasets to metadata
 ---